reactive-firewall/multicast/.github/AI_USAGE_POLICY.md

     * The project implements a dual-approval system to help prevent single points of failure.
     * AI approvals are tracked separately from human approvals in the review process.
 Humans must be responsible for the actual merge of pull-requests.
-    * Every user (eg. AI, or human) must have a distinct code-signing identity (see 4.1.B).
+    * Every user (e.g. AI, or human) must have a distinct code-signing identity (see 4.1.B).
     * Only human controlled identities may merge branches, or commit to the default branch directly.

 ## 5. Implementation and Compliance